 Assessment Update Informational Sessions

-The Town of Cheektowaga Assessor’s Office is holding several informational workshops regarding the 2021 Assessment Update.
-Each session will discuss property valuation, the Grievance process, the benefits of conducting regular reassessments and resources available for taxpayers.
+The Town of Cheektowaga Assessor’s Office held several informational workshops regarding the 2021 Assessment Update.
+Each session discussed property valuation, the Grievance process, the benefits of conducting regular reassessments and resources available for taxpayers.
+Below is a recording of one session as well as the PowerPoint presentation.

 The Assessment Office is governed by New York State Real Property Tax Law, the New York State Department of Taxation & Finance as well as by laws adopted at the local level.
 The Town of Cheektowaga Assessment Office is responsible for creating fair and equitable assessments in addition to administering tax exemptions of real property.
 For more information click here.